ammar-tanwar/bloglearnbay/posts/unlock-career-opportunities-with-our-data-science-and-ai-masters-degree-program.md

 Pursuing a master’s program is vital for career growth, with a 100% success rate. <b>_Industrial accreditation_</b> for practical learning from prime giants like <b>_IBM, Microsoft, Woolf University, and many more_</b> enhances its worth.
 A promising master’s in data science program leverages knowledge-gaining abilities and expands growth scope.</br>

-<Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/immigration_opportunities.png" style="width:100%" class="img" alt="An image shows the advantage of immigration opportunities using data science and AI master's degrees."/></br>
+<Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/expanding-prof-net.png" style="width:100%" class="img" alt="An image shows a networking of professional connections."/></br>

 ### Immigration Opportunities